kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 One of the import reasons why we must experiments is that it brings us increased knowledge and a better understanding of our system.
 That could lead to profit, or it could help us make products more efficiently.
 Once we learn what really happens in our system, we can fix problems and optimize the system, because we have an improved understanding of cause and effect.

-As described `in the first reference, the book by Box, Hunter and Hunter <DOE_references>`_, learning from and improving a system is an iterative process.
+As described :ref:`in the first reference, the book by Box, Hunter and Hunter <DOE_references>`, learning from and improving a system is an iterative process.
 It usually follows this cycle:

 	*	Make a conjecture (hypothesis), which we believe is true.
 	*	If it is true, we expect certain consequences.